The Private Competition Enforcement Review: France

 Use of experts

 The court may request, at its own initiative or upon request from any of the parties, the assistance of an expert to clarify factual elements of the case.

 The use of experts generally mostly relates to an assessment of the harm and the corresponding amount of damages.
 In this respect, it is common for the parties to submit their own expert reports in support of the case, generally prepared by economic consulting firms.

 Although experts hired by the parties must provide accurate information, they do not have as strong a duty to the court as in certain other jurisdictions.
 This may lead the court to decide to appoint a third-party expert independent from the parties who will have a legal duty to be impartial.

-A specific class action procedure related to competition and consumer law infringements has been adopted by the Law of 17 March 2014 (Hamon Law) and is set forth in the French consumer code.3 Class actions are possible to repair the individual harm caused by the infringement of competition law provisions to consumers placed in an identical or similar situation.
+A specific class action procedure related to competition and consumer law infringements has been adopted by the Law of 17 March 2014 (the Hamon Law) and is set out in the French consumer code.3 Class actions are possible to repair the individual harm caused by the infringement of competition law provisions to consumers placed in an identical or similar situation.
 They can only be initiated by authorised consumers' associations.